Russell-S-Harper/FLT/README.md

 - `gcc` v9.0 or later (v9.0+); uses the `-fdiagnostics-format=json` option
 - `PHP` v7.0 or later (v7.0+)
 - the target compiler, e.g. `cc65`, should support an unsigned 32-bit integer type, e.g. `uint32_t`
-- the source code should be ANSI C or later; we are NOT supporting K&R!
+- the source code should be ANSI C or later; K&R will NOT be supported!

 To use FLT in your project: